Killerphish/MasterPI/README.md

 Disclaimer: I am not a developer by any stretch, so forgive my ignorance when it comes to the structure.

 # MasterPI
- RPi controller for Masterbuilt smokers
+ RPi controller for Masterbuilt gravity fed smokers

  This is a work in progress and inspired by Nebhead's PiFire build for pellet smokers: https://github.com/nebhead/PiFire